-Most tellers have a high school diploma and get about 1 month of on-the-job training.
+Most tellers have a high school diploma and receive about 1 month of on-the-job training.
 Some banks do background checks before hiring a new teller.

-Employment of tellers is projected to experience little or no change, growing 1 percent from 2010 to 2020.
+Employment of tellers is projected to show little or no change from 2012 to 2022.
 However, job prospects are expected to be excellent because many workers leave this occupation.

 Compare the job duties, education, job growth, and pay of tellers with similar occupations.